 It might sound paranoid, but it might also be the best plan to secure networks against ever-evolving threats that can strike at any time.
 Vendors like this cheat sheet’s sponsor Kolide implement zero-trust access models to secure endpoints and provide checks against a host of risky behaviors that employees will inevitably run into in the course of their workweek.
 To learn more about Kolide, click on the button below.

 What is zero trust security?

-The US National Institute of Standards and Technology (NIST), in its current draft of standards for zero trust architecture, defines zero trust basically as “Zero trust is a cybersecurity paradigm focused on resource protection and the premise that trust is never granted implicitly but must be continually evaluated.”
+The U.S. National Institute of Standards and Technology (NIST), in its current draft of standards for zero-trust architecture, defines zero trust basically as “a cybersecurity paradigm focused on resource protection and the premise that trust is never granted implicitly but must be continually evaluated.”

 - Zero Trust security: Go slowly in order to go big, says expert (TechRepublic)

 - The Tao of Zero Trust (ZDNet)